 Figure 11.5.4.3.3-1: Disconnection of an MC client hosted by an MC gateway UE

-1. The MC gateway client, hosted by the MC gateway UE, sends a disconnection request to the corresponding MC server encompassing the GW MC service ID.
+1. The connection control GW function, hosted by the MC gateway UE, sends a disconnection request to the corresponding MC server encompassing the MC service ID(s) of the requesting MC service user and the MC service ID of the MC gateway UE.

 2. The MC server verifies if the connection is active and updates the connection status as disconnected.

-3. The MC server sends the disconnection response to the MC gateway client residing on the MC gateway UE.
+3. The MC server sends the disconnection response to the connection control GW function residing on the MC gateway UE.

-4. The MC gateway UE updates MC gateway client connection status to disconnected.
+4. The connection control client function updates MC service user connection status to disconnected.
+After this, the MC gateway UE stop routing service traffic between this user and the MC service server.